 Cost of Service: Oppose legislation that shifts the cost of electricity service from one class of consumer to another.
-Oppose legislation or regulations that force consumers to absorb the costs of providing service to customers of another utility company in another service territory.
+Oppose legislation or regulations that force consumers to absorb the cost of providing service to customers of another utility company in another service territory.
 Oppose imposition of taxes or fees to subsidize energy assistance programs within the Public Service Commission.

-Electricity Transmission: Encourage the Louisiana Public Service Commission to require that all repairs to the electricity transmission and distribution system, to the greatest extent possible, incorporate upgrades sufficient to meet federal goals of retooling the nation's transmission system.
+Electricity Transmission: Encourage the Louisiana Public Service Commission to require that all repairs to the electricity transmission and distribution system, to the greatest extent possible, incorporate upgrades sufficient to meet federal goals of re-tooling the nation's transmission system.
 Support legislation that would grant tax incentives for upgrading the state's electric transmission and distribution grid.
 Promote improved transmission, evaluate cost-effective storm hardening, and seek access to lower cost generation for all consumers.

-Utility Exemption from Louisiana Monopoly Law: Support legislation to exempt from the provisions regulating monopolies the electric and gas utility companies which are subject to the jurisdiction of the LPSC, the City Council of the City of New Orleans, the Federal Energy Regulatory Commission, or any other public utility regulatory body with ratemaking or other general regulatory authority over an electric or gas utility company.
+Utility Exemption from Louisiana Monopoly Law: Support legislation to exempt from the provisions regulating monopolies, the electric and gas utility companies which are subject to the jurisdiction of the LPSC, the City Council of the City of New Orleans, the Federal Energy Regulatory Commission, or any other public utility regulatory body with ratemaking or other general regulatory authority over an electric or gas utility company regulations, including the Coastal Management Program.
+Such legislation should expressly preclude the ability of political subdivisions to interfere with the authority of state agencies through adoption of local ordinances that go beyond traditional land use planning and zoning so as to hinder or frustrate the ability of state agencies to make decisions regarding environmental permitting and regulation.